-The Surprisingly Simple Secret Behind Success Anyone Can Learn And Apply
+The Surprisingly Simple Secret To Success Anyone Can Learn And Apply

-- Why success requires harder work than most people want to believe.
+- Why success requires more work than most people want to believe.

-- The two key factors that will tell you why you aren’t succeeding.
+- The two key factors to consider when you're not succeeding.

 Why do some people succeed while others work just as hard, but achieve little?